Homeland Security Bachelor's Degree

 What Courses Can I Take?

-The courses required in a homeland security bachelor's degree program provide you with foundational knowledge of emergency response, disaster preparedness, property protection and risk assessment.
+The courses required in a homeland security bachelor's degree program provide you with a foundational knowledge of emergency response, disaster preparedness, property protection and risk assessment.
 In these programs, you also learn about ethical and legal issues, problem analysis and disaster prevention.
 Other topics discussed often include civil liberties, public policies and criminal justice.

 In some programs, you can choose electives that address your particular career goals, including fire disasters, terror organizations, international laws, cyber-security and hazardous materials.
 Courses in public administration, counter-terrorism and political violence are also common.